 Mental health is just as important as physical health.
 A student's mental health can seriously impact their ability to be successful in school.
 There are many resources in our community to assist students and their families in pursuing quality care in time of need.

-The Webberville Guidance Office is here to assist students with any needs that they may have in a confidential and respectful manner.
+The Webberville Counseling Office is here to assist students with any needs that they may have in a confidential and respectful manner.
 Please come by the office or email us any time!

 There are many resources available for students who are seeking financial assistance for college.
 Other college and university scholarships not listed on this page can be found on the website of that particular secondary institution, usually on the page for the Financial Aid Office.
 Application deadlines will vary.